 The micropaleontological record of the K/T interval is summarized in Figure F23.
 Preliminary biostratigraphy shows the well-known abrupt change in nannofossil and planktonic foraminiferal assemblages.
-The white nannofossil ooze (Hole 1209A: sample F2) yields a diverse, but dissolved, highly fragmented fauna of the latest Maastrichtian Abathomphalus mayaroensis planktonic foraminiferal Zone; the washed residue also contains rare, minute, well-preserved heterohelicids, predominantly Guembelitria, that suggest a possible preservation of Zone PO fauna in the deepest burrows.
-Nannofossil assemblages below this interval (Hole 1209A: sample N1) are diverse, well preserved, and include relatively common Micula prinsii, indicating correlation to the uppermost Maastrichtian nannofossil Zone CC26.
-The light orange foraminiferal nannofossil ooze burrows (Hole 1209C: sample F1) yield highly abundant, minute (<100 μm), and well-preserved planktonic foraminiferal assemblages that are dominated by heterohelicids and belong to the basal Paleocene Parvularugoglobigerina eugubina ($P\alpha$) Zone.
-Nannofossils in the gray-orange ooze (Hole 1209C: sample N2) are limited to "disaster" taxa (calcispheres) and reworked Cretaceous taxa.
+The white nannofossil ooze (Hole 1209A: sample F2) yields a diverse, but dissolved, highly fragmented fauna of the latest Maastrichtian Abathomphalus mayaroensis planktonic foraminiferal Zone; the washed residue also contains rare, minute, well-preserved heterohelicids, predominantly Guembelitria, that suggest a possible preservation of Zone P0 fauna in the deepest burrows.
+Nannofossil assemblages in this interval (sample N1) are diverse, well-preserved, and include relatively common Micula prinsii indicating correlation to the uppermost Maastrichtian nannofossil Zone CC26.
+The light orange foraminiferal nannofossil ooze burrows (Hole 1209C: sample F1) yield highly abundant, minute (<100 mm), and well-preserved planktonic foraminiferal assemblages that are dominated by heterohelicids and belong to the basal Paleocene Parvularugoglobigerina eugubina (Pα) Zone.
+Nannofossils in the gray-orange ooze (sample N2) are limited to "disaster" taxa (calcispheres) and reworked Cretaceous taxa.
 In the overlying pale nannofossil ooze horizon, the average size of the foraminiferal assemblage increases associated with increasing abundance of trochospiral forms with respect to heterohelicids (Hole 1209A: sample F3; Hole 1209C: sample F2).
-The lower part of the white ooze unit (Hole 1209C: sample N3, Hole 1209A: Sample N4) is dominated by ultrafine micrite, calcispheres, and the survivor coccolith taxon Cyclagelosphaera reinhardtii.
-Finally, the upper part of the white ooze unit (Hole 1209C: sample N4) contains fine micrite, C. reinhardtii, another survivor, Markalius inversus, and small species of the Danian coccolith genus Neobiscutum.
+The lower part of the white ooze unit (sample N3) is dominated by ultrafine micrite, calcispheres, and the survivor coccolith taxon Cyclagelosphaera reinhardtii.
+Finally, the upper part of the white ooze unit contains fine micrite, small species of the coccolith Neobiscutum, C. reinhardtii, and another survivor, Markalius inversus.
 This whole interval thus belongs to nannofossil Subzone CP1a.
 In Hole 1209A, the orange-brown soupy clay, containing a late Danian planktonic fauna, coats indurated ooze above the burrows fragmented by drilling.

 The lowermost 2-3 cm of basal Paleocene darker grayish orange foraminiferal nannofossil ooze contains common spherules, probably altered tektites.
-The thin (1-2 cm) boundary clay unit that corresponds to planktonic foraminiferal Zone P0 in a few deep-sea and shelf sites (e.g., El Kef, Tunisia; and Caravaca, southern Spain) is not found at this site.
-However, Zone P0 fauna seems to be present in the deepest burrows.
+The thin (1-2 cm) boundary clay unit that corresponds to planktonic foraminiferal Zone PO in a few deep-sea and shelf sites (e.g., El Kef, Tunisia; and Caravaca, southern Spain) is not found at this site, however.
+On the other hand, the rare well-preserved minute heterohelicids-especially Guembelitria in Hole 1209A sample F1-seem to suggest a possible preservation of Zone PO fauna in the deepest burrows.

-We postulate that this interval has been affected by bioturbation soon after the boundary (Fig. F23).
-Nevertheless, the substantial thickness of the uppermost Maastrichtian M. prinsii (CC26) Zone and the lowermost Danian P α Zone at Site 1209 indicates that the K/T boundary is paleontologically complete.
+We postulate that this interval has been mixed by bioturbation soon after the boundary (Fig. F23).
+Nevertheless, the substantial thickness of the uppermost Maastrichtian M. prinsii (CC26) Zone and the lowermost Danian G. eugubina (P α) Zones at Site 1209 indicates that the K/T boundary is paleontologically complete.
 In most deep sea-sites, the P α Zone is either unrecovered or poorly preserved.
-Thus, the section represents one of the best-preserved and least-disrupted deep-sea records of this major extinction event, as well as of the subsequent radiation.
+Thus, the section represents one of the best preserved and least disrupted deep-sea records of this major extinction event, as well as of the subsequent radiation.